pnp/PnP-PowerShell/Documentation/AddPnPListFoldersToProvisioningTemplate.md

 ```powershell
 PS:> Add-PnPListFoldersToProvisioningTemplate -Path template.pnp -List 'PnPTestList'
 ```
-Adds top level folders from a list to an in-memory PnP Provisioning Template
+Adds top level folders from a list to an existing template and returns an in-memory PnP Provisioning Template

 ###Example 2
 ```powershell
 PS:> Add-PnPListFoldersToProvisioningTemplate -Path template.pnp -List 'PnPTestList' -Recursive
 ```
-Adds all folders from a list to an in-memory PnP Provisioning Template
+Adds all folders from a list to an existing template and returns an in-memory PnP Provisioning Template

 ###Example 3
 ```powershell